tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-chaosparameters.md

 __Type__: [ClusterHealthPolicy](sfclient-model-clusterhealthpolicy.md) <br/>
 __Required__: No<br/>
 <br/>
 Passed-in cluster health policy is used to validate health of the cluster in between Chaos iterations.
-If the cluster health is in error, Chaos will wait for ChaosParameters.WaitTimeBetweenIterationsInSeconds before the next check.
+If the cluster health is in error or if an unexpected exception happens during fault execution--to provide the cluster with some time to recuperate--Chaos will wait for 30 minutes before the next health-check.

 ____